aurora-opensource/au/docs/index.md

 ## Getting started

-These pages will be most useful as you begin your Au journey.
+These pages will be most useful as you begin your Au journey:

 - **[Alternatives](./alternatives/index.md).**  First off: is Au the right fit for _your_ needs?
   What else is out there?
 This page gives a detailed comparison to some of the most prominent other